Science (journal)

-Science, also widely referred to as Science Magazine, is the peer-reviewed academic journal of the American Association for the Advancement of Science (AAAS) and one of the world's top academic journals.
+Science is the peer-reviewed academic journal of the American Association for the Advancement of Science (AAAS) and one of the world's top academic journals.
 It was first published in 1880, is currently circulated weekly and has a subscriber base of around 130,000.
 Because institutional subscriptions and online access serve a larger audience, its estimated readership is over 400,000 people.

 Science is based in Washington, D.C., United States, with a second office in Cambridge, UK.